Student Handbook: Section 8: Student Code of Conduct & Procedures

 - The chair shall read the charges and the respondent will provide a preliminary indication of whether they are responsible or not responsible for those charges.

-- The complainant shall present their opening statement and present their complaint (In certain instances, when deemed appropriate by the DOS or designee, the role of the complainant may be the College).
+- The complainant shall present their opening statement and present their complaint.
+(In certain instances, when deemed appropriate by the DOS or designee, the role of the complainant may be the University).

 - The respondent shall present their opening statement and present their response.